Income

 As long as the rolled over interest or earnings are not considered “gross income” as defined in the Internal Revenue Code in the year when you roll them over, you are not required to disclose the source of the earnings on your disclosure statement.
 You will be required to disclose the investments on this statement as investments regardless of whether you receive income from them.

-When you decide to take any disbursals or earnings from an investment, you are required to disclose the source of the item if it is considered “gross income” as defined in the Internal Revenue Code.
+When you decide to take any disbursements or earnings from an investment, you are required to disclose the source of the item if it is considered “gross income” as defined in the Internal Revenue Code.
 For guidance on this question, you may wish to contact the IRS or a tax professional.

 If all, or a portion, of the scholarship or grant is “gross income” as defined in the Internal Revenue Code, you must disclose the source of the income on your FDS.
 For guidance on this question, you may wish to contact the IRS or a tax professional.